ehneilsen/rtn-012/index.rst

 .. figure:: /_static/resid_new.png
    :name: fig-resid-new

-   The upper two pannels show the skycalc_ sky brightness for a typical fully dark (no moon) time (in horizon coordinates, with zenith at the center) on the left, and the Zernike approximation of these values on the night.
+   The upper two panels show the skycalc_ sky brightness for a typical fully dark (no moon) time (in horizon coordinates, with zenith at the center) on the left, and the Zernike approximation of these values on the night.
    The lower left figure shows the difference between the skycalc_ sky brightness and its Zernike approximation, and the lower right histogram shows the distribution of these residuals, masking the :math:`20^{\circ}` around the moon.

 .. _label: fig-resid-full